Samyar-Sharafi/Mini_OS/README.md

 (the code)
 #---func_name---end#

 in the main() function:
 #---app_name---#
 if user_input == "{file command}":
     {call the function}
 #---app_name---<end>#

-IF possible, use "rich" anywhere you edit.
+IF possible, use "rich" anywhere you print.